 Now onto the fun part!
 Sure, there are some candies you should avoid, but there are plenty more that you can keep enjoying.
 We’ve tracked down some of the best vegan candy out there, so you can rest easy as you feed your sweet tooth.

-Below is a list of vegan-friendly candies that are commonly found and that will allow you to indulge whenever you’re in the mood without the worry of accidentally consuming an animal product:
+Below is a list of vegan-friendly candies that are commonly found and that will allow you to indulge whenever you’re in the mood without the worry of accidentally consuming pork gelatin or another animal product:

 - All varieties of Jolly Ranchers

 - Cracker Jacks